Anti Bribery Policy

 Procedure

-Employees will also be required to comply with the Company’s Whistleblowing Policy.
+Employees will also be required to comply with our whistleblowing policy.

-Employees or associated persons who report instances of bribery in good faith will be supported by the Company.
-The Company will ensure that the individual is not subjected to detrimental treatment as a consequence of their report.
+Employees or associated persons who report instances of bribery in good faith will be supported.
+We will ensure that the individual is not subjected to detrimental treatment as a consequence of their report.
 Any instances of detrimental treatment by a fellow employee because an employee has made a report will be treated as a disciplinary offence.
 An instruction to cover up wrongdoing is itself a disciplinary offence.
 If told not to raise or pursue any concern, even by a person in authority such as a manager, employees and associated persons should not agree to remain silent.
-They should report the matter to the HR Manager.
+They should report the matter to the Managing Director.

-When an individual reports suspected instances of bribery, the Company will process any personal data collected in accordance with its Data Protection Policy.
+When an individual reports suspected instances of bribery, we will process any personal data collected in accordance with our data protection policy.
 Data collected from the point at which the individual makes the report is held securely and accessed by, and disclosed to, individuals only for the purposes of dealing with the report of bribery.

-The Company will fully investigate any instances of alleged or suspected bribery.
+We will fully investigate any instances of alleged or suspected bribery.
 Employees suspected of bribery may be suspended from their duties while the investigation is being carried out.
-The Company will invoke its disciplinary procedures where any employee is suspected of bribery, and proven allegations may result in a finding of gross misconduct and immediate dismissal.
-The Company may terminate the contracts of any associated persons, including consultants or other workers who act for, or on behalf of, the Company who are found to have breached this policy.
+We will invoke its disciplinary procedures where any employee is suspected of bribery, and proven allegations may result in a finding of gross misconduct and immediate dismissal.
+We may terminate the contracts of any associated persons, including consultants or other workers who act for, or on behalf of, our organisation who are found to have breached this policy.

-The Company may also report any matter to the relevant authorities, including the Director of Public Prosecutions, Serious Fraud Office, Revenue and Customs Prosecutions Office and the police.
-The Company will provide all necessary assistance to the relevant authorities in any subsequent prosecution.
+We may also report any matter to the relevant authorities, including the Serious Fraud Office and the police.
+We will provide all necessary assistance to the relevant authorities in any subsequent prosecution.

 Review of procedures and training

-The Company will regularly communicate its anti-bribery measures to employees and associated persons.
-The Company will set up training sessions where applicable.
+Aston Group will regularly communicate its anti-bribery measures to employees and associated persons.
+We will set up training sessions where applicable.
+The HR Manager is responsible for the implementation of this policy.

-Employees and those working for, or on behalf of, the Company are encouraged to contact the HR Department with any suggestions, comments or feedback that they may have on how these procedures may be improved.
+Employees and those working for, or on behalf of, our organisation are encouraged to contact Managing Director with any suggestions, comments or feedback that they may have on how these procedures may be improved.